top of page

 Cellist Annie Jacobs-Perkins wants to do more than make art; she wants to turn her life into a piece of art.
 Annie’s love of interdisciplinary work has led her to collaborate with painters, dancers, potters, cheesemongers, fashion designers, boxers, composers, poets, woodworkers, essayists, knitters, and farmers.
 She believes that it is the duty of an artist to protect beauty that already exists in the world, and as such, is a passionate participant in local, sustainable agriculture and a boycotter of fast fashion.
 Music is one of the ways she digs her toes into the earth around her.

-With a deep commitment to chamber music, Annie is the Artist-in-Residence of the Austin Chamber Music Center in Texas and the cellist of the Berlin-based piano trio, Trio Brontë.
-Trio Brontë is the 1st place winner and winner of the special CD-production prize at the 2025 Franz Schubert und die Musik der Moderne Competition in Austria, as well as 1st prize winner of the 2023 Ilmari Hannikainen International Piano Chamber Music Competition in Finland and 2nd prize winner of the Felix Mendelssohn Bartholdy Competition in Germany.
-Annie regularly participates in festivals such as Krzyżowa Music, Ravinia Steans Music Institute, Yellow Barn, Marlboro Music, La Jolla Music Society’s SummerFest, Piatigorsky International Cello Festival, and Perlman Music Program, where she has collaborated with artists such as Miriam Fried, Viviane Hagner, Nobuko Imai, Anthony Marwood, Donald Weilerstein, and members of the Brentano, Doric, Juilliard, Kuss, and Verona Quartets.
+With a deep commitment to chamber music, Annie is the cellist of the Berlin-based piano trio, Trio Brontë.
+Trio Brontë is the 1st place winner and winner of the special CD-production prize at the 2025 Franz Schubert und die Musik der Moderne Competition, as well as 1st prize winner of the 2023 Ilmari Hannikainen International Piano Chamber Music Competition and 2nd prize winner of the Felix Mendelssohn Bartholdy Competition.
+From 2023-25, Annie was the Artist-in-Residence of the Austin Chamber Music Center.
+She regularly participates in festivals such as Krzyżowa Music, Marlboro Music, the Perlman Music Program, Piatigorsky International Cello Festival, Ravinia Steans Music Institute, and Yellow Barn, where she has collaborated with artists such as Jonathan Biss, Miriam Fried, Viviane Hagner, Nobuko Imai, Anthony Marwood, Donald Weilerstein, and members of the Brentano, Doric, Juilliard, Kuss, and Verona Quartets.
 Her performances have brought her to venues such as Carnegie Hall, Flagey Studios, the Kennedy Center, het Konzertgebouw, and Wigmore Hall.

 Annie holds an Artist Diploma from the Barenboim-Said Academy in Berlin and masters degrees from the Hochschule für Musik Hanns Eisler and New England Conservatory, where she was the recipient of the Laurence Lesser Presidential Scholarship.
 In addition to a bachelor of music, Annie holds minors in English and German Studies from the University of Southern California, where she was a Trustee Scholar and a recipient of the 2018 Outstanding Graduate Award.
-Annie combines her love of words and her love of music by writing program notes; she writes regularly for the Yellow Barn Festival and Newport Classical.
-In 2020 Annie guest lectured at McGill University on the topic of writing engaging program notes.
 Her primary teachers are Frans Helmerson, Troels Svane, Laurence Lesser, Ralph Kirshbaum, and Kathleen Murphy Kemp.
 Other important influences include Guy Fishman, David Geringas, Geoff Dyer, and Thomas Gustafson.

 bottom of page